UNICEF-AI/AI-training-data-hub/README.md

-# Rethingking AI
-repository for training samples for AI
+# repository for training samples for AI

 Why training data hub?
 The field of AI has been advanced as resources for it has been enriched including computing resources, and input data such as satellite imagery, mobile phone data etc. However, not enough consideration has been given to the biases in algorithms while at cases, the consequences especially when they are used to serve humanitarian operations, which targets the most vulnerable population.
 One of the greatest sources of such biases is the geospatial imbalances in training samples.